okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/go/integrationsteps.md

 ### Step 3: Submit credentials when user signs in

-After the user enters their credentials and submits their sign in request, create an `IdentityRequest` object passing in the username and password from the sign-in form.
+After the user enters their credentials and submits their sign-in request, create an `IdentityRequest` object passing in the username and password from the sign-in form.